Aniruddha6065/Employee-salary-prediction/README.md

 ## Notes

 - The dataset and model are synthetic and for demonstration purposes.
-- The dropdown options in the web app are currently set for US cities, but the dataset uses Indian cities.
+- The dropdown options in the web app are currently set for Indian cities, but the dataset uses Indian cities.
 You may want to align these for consistency.

 ## License